sethmcleod/next-app/README.md

 # Starts Next.js in development mode
 yarn dev

-# Builds the application for production usage
+# Builds the application for production use
 yarn build

 # Starts a Next.js production server